parasaurolophus/node-red-zwave-js-example/README.md

 Unfortuntely, both _Node-RED_ and the Z-Wave protocol use the term "node," but to mean different things.
-A _Node-RED_ node is a small, self-contained software component that can be added to _Node-RED_ flow.
+A _Node-RED_ node is a small, self-contained software component that can be added to _Node-RED_ flows.
 A Z-Wave node is an individual piece of "smart" gear.
-Where the meaning of "node" is not obvious from context, this document will qualify it; the phrase "_Node-RED_ node" refers to _Node-RED_'s software component while "Z-Wave node" refers to a hardware device that is part of a Z-Wave mesh network.
+Where the meaning of "node" is not obvious from context, this document will qualify it; the phrase "_Node-RED_ node" refers to _Node-RED_'s software components while "Z-Wave node" refers to a hardware device that is part of a Z-Wave mesh network.

 The Z-Wave specification includes a taxonomy of Z-Wave node types.
 A Z-Wave